hpowell20/cs2063-master/Fall2022/labs/Lab5/README.md

 **Task 1**

 1. Importing the Lab's skeleton project.
-Note that there are five (5) Kotlin code classes for use:
+Note that there are four (4) Kotlin code classes for use:
   * `Course` represents a course
     * Although there are no optional properties in the class new objects are created using the Builder pattern which helps to set immutability for the class data
     * As a result only getter methods to retrieve the course title and description are provided